Sukina12/401-data-structures-and-algorithms/javascript/linked-list/README.md

   10. Can successfully insert a node before a node located i the middle of a linked list
   11. Can successfully insert a node before the first node of a linked list
   12. Can successfully insert after a node in the middle of the linked list
-  13. Can successfully insert a node after the last node of the linked list
+  13. Can successfully insert a node after the last node of the linked list.
+  14. Where k is greater than the length of the linked list
+  15. Where k and the length of the list are the same
+  16. Where k is not a positive integer
+  17. Where the linked list is of a size 1
+  18. “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

 ### Approach & Efficiency :